Interdisciplinary program of the College of Computer and Information Science and Bouvé College of Health Sciences

 - Automated eldercare systems that support aging at home

-- Telemedicine and mobile health monitoring systems
+- Telemedicine and mobile health monitoring and intervening systems

 - Effective coaching systems based on artificial intelligence